multiparty/jiff/tutorials/4-preprocessing.md

   jiff.preprocessing(op, operations[op], 100, null, null, receivers, compute_parties)
 }
 ```
+Generally memory and performance constraints are much tighter when running in a browser, if all parties are running JIFF in node.js you are less likely to run out of memory.

 # What If We Don't Preprocess anything?
 In the case that JIFF tries to perform an operation which needs preprocessing, but none has been performed - the default behavior is to fail:
 ```sh